 The objective of the course is to make the student understand the procedure for conducting various preliminary tests on materials to observe and measure their behaviour under different types of loading for different types of structures.

-- 1. At the end of the course, the student will be able to: - 2.
-Conduct tension test on Materials like steel etc. - 3.
-Conduct compression tests on spring, wood and concrete - 4.
-Conduct flexural and torsion tests to determine elastic constants - 5.
-Determine hardness and impact strength of metals
+- 1. Conduct tension test on Materials like steel etc. - 2.
+Conduct compression tests on spring, wood and concrete. - 3.
+Conduct flexural and torsion tests to determine elastic constants. - 4.
+Determine hardness and impact strength of metals.